 Stuart McBain has been an electric car owner and enthusiast for many years.
-He is passionate about sustainability transformation, from using fossil fuels to power cars to using electricity.
+He is passionate about sustainability transformation, from using fossil fuels to using renewable energy sources.
 With more than 40 years involved in sustainability and finding economically environmental solutions to business issues, he was the first man to drive around both the UK and Iceland in an electric vehicle.
 He is an enthusiastic advocate of the theory of ‘environmentally sustainable, economically viable’ which helped inspire his previous ‘Charge Around’ adventures.

 CHARGING AROUND BRITAIN

 – 17th March 2017 to 8th April 2017

 Charging Around Britain was Stuart’s first ‘Charge Around’ challenge.
 Known at the time as Adventure #1, this approximately 4,000-mile-long drive around the coast of Britain in his own Tesla Model S electric car, started and finished in Liverpool.

 The epic journey over 23 days relied on electric vehicle-friendly charging points and Tesla’s own Supercharger network, and visited people, organisations and accommodation at the cutting edge of sustainable business, including Whitelee Windfarm near Glasgow, Scotland run by Scottish Power Renewables and the Centre for Alternative Technology in Powys, Mid-Wales.
 Stuart covered 3,932.1 electric miles at a total fuel cost of just GBP 7.50 – quite an achievement.

 In October 2017, Stuart and his team, including his 81-year-old mother Anita, embarked on their second challenge.
 Charging Around Iceland used two electric cars, a Nissan Leaf and a Kia Soul, to drive around the 1,332km circuit of the country’s Highway 1 ring road, before attending the Charge Energy Branding conference in Reykjavik.